dominikrys/dominikrys.github.io/content/posts/cpp-chip8-emulator-to-webassembly.md

 ## Setting up Emscripten

-I've set up Emscripten and did all the development described in this post on a Windows 10 machine (I'm not proud of this).
+I've set up Emscripten and did all the development described in this post on a Windows 10 machine.
 The setup will look very similar on other platforms and a lot of the code/configuration I mention *should* work on Mac and Linux, and if not then with minimal adjustments.

 [Mozilla's article on compiling C/C++ modules to WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm) was a great crash-course for working with Emscripten.
 I recommend it as a starting point if your goal is to compile a C or C++ program into Webassembly.

 > **Note for Windows users:** if you run `emsdk.bat` and nothing happens, check your Python install.
-Thanks to Microsoft's amazing idea to have the `python` command [redirect you to the Microsoft Store](https://devblogs.microsoft.com/python/python-in-the-windows-10-may-2019-update/), you may need to either install Python from the Microsoft Store or [remove the redirect from your app execution aliases](https://superuser.com/a/1461471) if you already have Python installed.
+Since Microsoft decided to have the `python` command [redirect you to the Microsoft Store](https://devblogs.microsoft.com/python/python-in-the-windows-10-may-2019-update/), this may cause problems as when the command is called from within bath script (as in the case of `emsdk`) you won't get redirected to the store.
+To fix this you may need to either install Python from the Microsoft Store or [remove the redirect from your app execution aliases](https://superuser.com/a/1461471) if you already have Python installed.

 Finally I also installed mingw32-make using `emsdk install mingw-7.1.0-64bit`.
 I'm unsure if this is needed on Linux or Mac, however if you do need anything extra then a good place to start is to check the tool packages available through Emscripten by calling `emsdk list`.